dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Liberty consists in the power of doing that which is permitted by the law.
+  He believed in me.
+And I found that so empowering.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1547 days)
+## 🌟 Experiences (1548 days)

 ### 🧮 Programming languages